81 UK Small Business Statistics (Updated 2024)

 The 2020s started with a global pandemic and has since seen Russia invade Ukraine, the Israel-Gaza war, and a cost of living crisis.

 All of these, and more, has led to some interesting UK small business statistics.
 There have been changes in both new company formations and the number going under.
-Yet, the overall makeup of the UK business world still has many familiar stats.
+Yet, the overall makeup of the UK corporate world still has many familiar stats.

 Here’s our UK small business statistics roundup, including: